JackMcKechnie/Facebook-Message-JSON-CSV-Converter/README.md

 # Facebook-Message-JSON-CSV-Convertor

 This is a tool to convert the JSON data obtained by downloading message data from Facebook.
+Saves the sender, timestamp and message content.

 ------------------------------
 How to download Facebook data: